Here is a list of school holidays in Germany in 2020 and 2021 along with information on additional days off and holiday childcare options.

-This guide to school holidays in Germany is to help parents who live and work in Germany mark down the key dates on the calendar and organise the necessary family activities or childcare arrangements.
-German schools have seasonal holiday breaks, including a longer summer break, plus holidays for Christmas and Easter.
+This guide to school holidays in Germany is to help parents who live and work in Germany mark down the key dates on the calendar and organize the necessary family activities or childcare arrangements.
+German schools have seasonal holiday breaks, including a long summer break, plus holidays for Christmas and Easter.

 School holidays in Germany

 School holidays in Germany are set at the regional level by each federal state.
 Each state will have holidays each year for autumn, Christmas, Easter, and summer, plus schools in most states also have a winter break around February.
 A few states have a break of about one to two weeks for Pentecost around May/June.
 There are also days off throughout the year which varies between states.
 Each state sets the exact dates for all school holidays in Germany, although they need to fall within a certain time period.

 Holiday dates at private international schools in Germany may be slightly different from general school holiday dates, although they will roughly coincide.
 Check with your child’s school for details.

 German school holidays are often used as a time for families to get together and celebrate festive holidays such as Christmas and Easter, go away on family vacations or have a local day trip.
 Holidays may also coincide with regional days of celebration or carnival periods.

 - Autumn break: 1–2 weeks between 30 September and 31 October 2019 (Baden-Wurttemburg has a three-day break between 28–30 October)

 - Christmas break: 2–3 weeks between 19 December 2019 and 12 January 2020